vitoriapacela/Neural_net_tira/Weekly_reports/Week_1.md

 # Week 1

-## Challenges
+## Challenges and learnings
-My familiarity with neural networks has saved me from some reading, but I foresee problems implementing them in Java.
+My previous experience with machine learning has saved me from some reading, but I foresee problems implementing them in Java.
 I am not familiar with JUnit and JavaDoc either.

+I learned how to calculate neural network's training and inference times.

 ## Time track
-Around 3 hours.
+Around 3.5 hours.

 ## Goals for next week
 * Implement data loader